Build a Shelter Against a Rainy Day

 I honestly believe that building a shelter against a rainy day has everything to do with living in his light, listening to his message and allowing the almighty to speak to our heart.
 So how did I get here?

-I’m not saying there is anything wrong with that because I do enjoy attending church services once in a while.
-I just don’t have this strong desire to be connected with one group of people or a building, that’s just not who I am.
+I’m not saying there is anything wrong with those options because I do enjoy attending church services once in a while.
+These days I just don’t have this strong desire to be connected with one group of people or a building, that’s just not who I am.

-I believe we are to do as Christ did and connect with the poor, the lost and share the light.
+I believe we are to do as Christ did and connect with the poor and the lost to share the light.
 It’s nothing more than being kind and I have to say sometimes that’s just easier to do with complete strangers.

-But when you are in that light, brushing off the dust the desire to keep moving forward becomes less difficult.
-You also recover a lot faster from your failures and you make decisions easier.
+When you are in that light, seeing and being the good the dust brushes off by itself and this desire to keep moving forward becomes less difficult.
+You also recover faster from your failures and making decisions becomes easier.

-It can be difficult at first and my wish to you is that perhaps you will build a shelter against a rainy day in Christ.
+This can be difficult at first and my wish to you is that perhaps you will build a shelter against a rainy day in Christ.
+Let his teachings be your guide and be your shelter towards goodness.

 Carole